 Insulin, a hormone made by the pancreas, is what the body relies on to process sugar.
 It’s what maintains your blood sugar levels within a normal range.
 When your body can’t use insulin properly, your blood sugar levels rise, along with cholesterol and various markers of inflammation.
 Persistently high levels of these can lead to massive health problems like weight gain and type 2 diabetes.

-Studies have shown that due to all the inflammation that occurs from prolonged sitting, you are more likely to get cancer (specifically colorectal, ovarian and endometrial cancers), cardiovascular disease and depression and anxiety.
+Studies have shown that due to all the inflammation that occurs from prolonged sitting, you are more likely to get cancer (specifically colorectal, ovarian and endometrial cancer), cardiovascular disease and depression.

 Even your brain pays the price.
 A sedentary lifestyle causes the memory-forming regions in your brain to thin out, which in turn results in faster cognitive decline.